hessJ/BrainGENIE/README.md

 ## Install dependencies for BrainGENIE with the command in console:
 `Rscript install.R`

-## Use braingene.R to perform imputation with:
-1. Elastic net models (ENET)
-2. Linear regression models (LR)

 ## Download normalized residual gene expression data (paired blood-brain) for GTEx version 8 release:
 https://www.synapse.org/#!Synapse:syn21739266/files/

 ### Number of significant gene-level prediction made by BrainGENIE:
 `(As of March 6, 2020, prefiltered for cross-validation R^2 ≥ 0.01, cross-valdidation FDRp-value < 0.05, and test-set R^2 ≥ 0.01)`